RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/event-driven-services.md

 }
 ~~~

-Almost there; Next lets add the configuration to our `application.properties` file:
+Almost there; Next lets add the configuration to our `src/main/resources/application.properties` file in the `order-service` project:

 ~~~java
 mp.messaging.incoming.payments.connector=smallrye-kafka